CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “Okay, Tony!
 Open up!”

-A swift jerk of Tony’s head sent the girl tip- toeing to a rear corner of the room where she crouched behind a battered oak dresser.
+A swift jerk of Tony’s head sent the girl tip-toeing to a rear corner of the room where she crouched behind a battered oak dresser.
 Farino grinned as he saw her slide a toy-size weapon out of her handbag.
 The kid was sure a strong-jawed jane; better in a rough and tumble brawl than a lotta soft-bellied mugs who called themselves hard guys.
 His eyes said to her silently: “Attagirl!”

 Farino himself was no slob in any man’s town.
 He was a paid killer, a hired rod.
-He had rolled in from Boston that very very morning to glom a little pocket-money—an even ten grand.
+He had rolled in from Boston that very morning to glom a little pocket-money—an even ten grand.

 Ten grand for a rub-out was pretty good dough, even for a sure-thing artist like Tony.
 His nostrils flared with pleasure as he thought of it in the Pullman speeding from Boston.
 His first, real break in the Big Town!
 A swell chance to chisel into fast company.
 The Scarlet Ace was a name to conjure with in Tony’s business.
 He’d show the Big Fella that when it came to iced guts Tough Tony’s innards were way below freezing point.

 A photograph of the man he had come to kill was in his inside coat pocket.
 Tony didn’t like his proposed victim’s— name—John Tattersall Lacy.
 Sounded like manicured fingernails and silk underwear.
 A cake-eater with a little blond mustache who didn’t know what it was all about.

 Wotta laugh!
-A magazine full of soft lead pumped into a soft belly and a swell chance to play big- time ball with the Scarlet Ace.
+A magazine full of soft lead pumped into a soft belly and a swell chance to play big-time ball with the Scarlet Ace.

 Thoughts like this had made Tony’s chest swell pleasantly on the old rattler from Boston.
 But now, in a cheap hotel hideout that no one was supposed to know about; with someone out in the corridor rapping softly for admission.
 Tough Tony had a swift moment of dismay, a faint pin-prick of fear in the nerve cords of his spine.
 It vanished in a wave of killer’s conceit.
-If the mug outside was a nosy; dick, it’d be just too bad; he’d yank him inside, burn him and scram down the fire-escape to the back alley with the girl friend.
+If the mug outside was a nosy dick, it’d be just too bad; he’d yank him inside, burn him and scram down the fire-escape to the back alley with the girl friend.
 Farino was a great guy for figuring his out.
 He had tabbed that alley down below before he had been two minutes in the room.

 Farino turned the key suddenly, threw the door open.
 The snout of his gun was like solid rock.